Click to Navigate this post

 More than $20,000/pound!

-It’s been used for thousands of years first in Chinese medicine by the Tang Dynasty the by sherpas in the highlands of the Himalayas in Bhutan.
+It’s been used for thousands of years first in Chinese medicine by the Tang Dynasty then by the sherpas in the highlands of the Himalayas in Bhutan.

 That’s 12,000 feet above sea level!

-It’s no wonder Corcyceps is also cheekily known as “cordysex” because of a chemical found within called cordycepic acid and another chemical acid deoxyadenosine which helps to boost testosterone production and increase blood flow to all the right places just when you need it!
+It’s no wonder Corcyceps is also cheekily known as “cordysex” because of a chemical found within called cordycepic acid paired with another chemical acid deoxyadenosine.

 ATP (Adenosine triphosphate) is a by-product of cellular energy created when your mitochondria (little powerhouse organelles in your cells) take in oxygen from the food you eat and the environment around you and mix it with glucose.